 What are the leading brands of video surveillance cameras?

-The major players in the enterprise-level security cameras market are ACTi, Axis and Mobotix.
+The major players in the enterprise-level security cameras market are ACTi, Axis, Avigilon, and Hanwha.
 The small business/residential video surveillance market is led by several Chinese companies including Dahua and Hikvision.

 Hikvision Summary Hikvision (pronounced “hike-vision”) is a Chinese firm that sells security cameras and camera parts to dozens of other companies.
 “Hik” products are frequently rebranded with the names of third party companies.
 These companies also provide technical support and warranty service.
 Most cameras that actually display the Hikvision brand name when sold on the US market tend to be diverted “gray market” goods that carry no warranty, so third-party badging is often preferable in most cases.
 Hikvision is best known for providing absolutely incredible image quality at a very low price point.
 The quality/price balance that the company introduced in recent years has essentially served as a disruptive technology for the rest of the industry.
 Night performance is good, but depends on infrared (IR) illuminators (spotlights invisible to the human eye) that are built in to each camera, encircling the lens.